ruvnet/local-logic/README.md

-# Local Logic Models AI Training System
+# Local Logic AI Training System

 ## Game Theory Optimization & Compilation-Based Learning Framework

+*Created by rUv, because he could.*

-A revolutionary approach to AI training that bridges the gap between traditional machine learning and local model optimization.
-This system introduces **Local Logic Models (LLMs)**, a novel compilation-based learning paradigm that transforms complex poker strategies into efficient, locally-executable models.
+Local Logic is an AI training system that bridges the gap between traditional machine learning and local model optimization.
+This system introduces **Local Logic**, a compilation-based learning paradigm that transforms complex strategies into efficient, locally-executable models across various domains such as finance, medicine, analytics, behavioral systems, DNA/genomic analysis, security, DevOps, project management, reasoning systems, and advanced agentic systems.

 Rather than relying on conventional epoch-based training, our system employs a sophisticated compilation process that:

-- Extracts strategic patterns from poker gameplay
+- Extracts strategic patterns from domain-specific data
 - Compiles decision-making logic into optimized templates
-- Generates runtime-efficient **Local Logic Models**
+- Generates runtime-efficient **Local Logic**
 - Enables continuous strategy refinement without direct model updates

-### What are Local Logic Models?
+### What Is Local Logic?

-**Local Logic Models** are a new paradigm in AI that focuses on compiling domain-specific logic and patterns into highly optimized, localized models.
-Unlike traditional AI models that rely on vast amounts of data and extensive training epochs, LLMs compile strategic logic directly from data into executable models that can operate efficiently in local environments with minimal computational overhead.
+**Local Logic** is a novel approach in AI that focuses on compiling domain-specific logic and patterns into highly optimized, localized models.
+Unlike traditional AI models that rely on vast amounts of data and extensive training epochs, Local Logic compiles strategic logic directly from data into executable models that operate efficiently in local environments with minimal computational overhead.

-Key characteristics of LLMs:
+**Key Characteristics of Local Logic:**

 - **Localized Decision Making**: Efficient operation within specific domains or contexts.
 - **Logic Compilation**: Transformation of strategic patterns and rules into executable logic.